What is the Douro Valley?

 One of the most popular things to do in the Douro Valley is to go on a wine tour.
 You can start these tours from Porto or book one yourself at one of the many wineries.

-You are taken to one of the traditional wine estates (Quintas) and learn about the production of wine, as well as enjoying wine tasting!
+You are taken to one of the traditional wine estates (Quintas) to learn about the production of wine, as well as enjoy wine tasting!